heluna-manoa/heluna-manoa.github.io/index.md

 8. **Rating Distribution:** The website received ratings of 5, 4, 3, 4, and 4 from different users.

-9. **Positive Comments:** Positive comments include praise for Zeb's work, a compliment on the site, and a suggestion for adding an FAQ or clearer directions for enhanced clarity.

-To improve the website, consider implementing these suggestions: enlarging the text box for reviews, resolving the account creation error, reorganizing course listings, adjusting font size at the top, enhancing the star rating system, optimizing the review submission process, and possibly adding an FAQ or clearer instructions for users.
-Overall, the site has received positive feedback but could benefit from these enhancements.
+To improve the website, we would consider implementing the following: enlarging the text box for reviews, resolving the account creation error, reorganizing course listings, adjusting font size at the top, enhancing the star rating system, optimizing the review submission process, and possibly adding an FAQ or clearer instructions for users.
+The website has received overall positive reviews.